- FFF Advocates:

 Upon her arrival at the hospital, Christa was diagnosed with H1N1 flu, pneumonia, and acute respiratory distress syndrome (ARDS) and placed on a ventilator.
 Due to her fragile medical condition, later that evening, Christa also underwent prone therapy in an effort to move the accumulated fluid in her lungs and improve her oxygenation.
 Her condition was grim and the doctors informed her family that her prognosis was not good.

 Christa was on a ventilator for nine days, had multiple blood transfusions and dialysis treatments, and two thoracentesis procedures (removal of excess fluid from her lungs).
 In addition to pneumonia and ARDS, Christa also developed septic shock as a complication of her flu illness, which resulted in her losing all of the fingers on her left hand, the fingertips on her right hand, and all of her toes.
+Christa was hospitalized for a total of 48 days due to her flu-related complications.
 In addition to her physical ailments, she also developed post-traumatic stress disorder (PTSD).
 Christa’s life is now drastically different as she deals with these lifelong medical complications resulting from her illness.

 Christa had not been vaccinated against the flu that year because she simply didn’t take the time to get a vaccine.
 She worked from home and getting a flu vaccine wasn’t on her list of priorities.
 Christa now shares her story with others to illustrate that the flu can be life-threatening and can cause devastating complications, even to healthy individuals.
 She works to raise awareness about the seriousness of flu and the critical importance of annual flu vaccination to hopefully prevent someone else from experiencing a similar tragedy.